UNC again faces NCAA extra-benefits charge in academic case

 ''I think it makes it really difficult for any institution that's going to face a group that can act as the investigator, the prosecutor and the judge,'' Cunningham said. ''I think it's patently unfair.
 And I think that we need to consider, not just in this case, but on a national basis this entire infractions process.''

-NCAA spokeswoman Emily James declined by email to comment Thursday on UNC's case, which grew as an offshoot of a 2010 probe into the football program.
-Now, for the third time, UNC will have a 90-day deadline to respond to NCAA charges.
+NCAA spokeswoman Emily James declined by email to comment Thursday afternoon on UNC's case, which grew as an offshoot of a 2010 probe into the football program.
+But she later provided a statement from Sankey, who said the panel assigned to the case has ''been diligent to meet NCAA rule expectations throughout this process.''

+''The committee will continue to provide a fair basis for a hearing to the university and individuals involved, and has afforded ample and fair opportunity for involved parties to provide context at a number of stages,'' Sankey said. ''Consistent with the third NOA issued independently by the NCAA enforcement staff ... the university now has a new deadline to submit material for the hearing panel's consideration.''

+For the third time, UNC will have a 90-day deadline to respond to NCAA charges.

 UNC had challenged the NCAA's jurisdiction and said its accreditation agency was the proper authority to handle academic issues as part of its procedural arguments leading to the October hearing.